yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/intune-mam-conceptual.md

 Microsoft Intune app protection policies help protect your company data and prevent data loss.

-You can use Intune app protection policies to help protect your company’s data.
-Because Intune app protection policies can be used independent of any mobile-device management (MDM) solution, you can use it to protect your company’s data with or without enrolling devices in a device management solution.
+You can use Intune app protection policies to help protect your company's data.
+Because Intune app protection policies can be used independent of any mobile-device management (MDM) solution, you can use it to protect your company's data with or without enrolling devices in a device management solution.
 By implementing app-level policies, you can restrict access to company resources and keep data within the purview of your IT department.

 The following Graph resources are available to manage app protection polices in Intune: